WICG/crash-reporting/crashReport-explainer.md

 **Scoping**

-The scope of key-value map backing the `CrashReportStorage` interface is Document-bound.
+The scope of key-value map backing the `CrashReportContext` interface is Document-bound.
 Because it is 1:1 with a Document, storage partitioning considerations that are relevant for other traditional "storage" APIs are not necessary—this API is just additional Document state.